 6. Nominate a Data Protection Officer

-A Data Protection Officer needs to be nominated in public sector organizations and companies with over 250 employees.
+Nominating a Data protection officer is mandatory if data processing is carried out by a government official or a public sector organization.
 This officer also needs to be nominated always when the core operations of a company include processing sensitive personal data or large personal data registers.
+More information about nominating a Data protection officer can be found in article 37 of the General Data Protection Regulation.

 Offer training for the people in your staff that handle personal data so that they are up-to-date about the changes that the new regulation brings along.